 - A drop in temperature tells the body that the day is done and it’s time for bed.

 Cool air is particularly helpful for people suffering from insomnia and lets them get a rare good night’s sleep.
 By lowering the temperature in the brain, the frontal cortex slows down.
 That’s the part of the brain that controls, among other things, the conscience, emotions, and memories — in short, all of the things that can easily keep one up at night.
 Cool the frontal cortex, and it’s a lot easier to chill out, leading to a full night of good restorative sleep.
 Pair a cool sleeping environment with Layla’s weighted blanket and you’ve got a recipe that will kick insomnia out your open window.

 At Layla, we’ve known about the connection between feeling cool and a good night’s sleep for a while now.
 That’s why we designed our mattress to be infused with copper.
 When you settle down on one of our beds, the copper cells inside our comfy mattresses compress and pull away body heat.
 Now it turns out that if you combine the special properties of our mattress with fresh air, you may have an even greater chance for a deep (and maybe even slimming) night’s sleep.

-So if you’d rather lose fat by snoozing than by dieting, throw a window open wide in the dead of winter or crank up the air conditioning in the summer when you go to bed.
+So if you’d rather lose weight while sleeping than dieting, throw your window open wide in the dead of winter or crank up your air conditioner in the summer when you go to bed.